k2view-academy/K2View-Academy/articles/26_fabric_security/15_user_IAM_SAML_Okta_setup.md

      </table>

    - Click on **Show Advanced Settings** and fill in the following security settings properties.
-Note that Fabric is setting up to work with high security options and accordingly the following shall be set up:
+Note that Fabric is sets up to work with high security options and accordingly the following must be done:

-     - **Response**, Choose "*Signed*" to determine that the SAML authentication response message is digitally signed by the IdP.
+     - **Response**, Choose "*Signed*" to determine that the SAML authentication response message is digitally signed by the IDP.

      - **Assertion Signature**, Choose "*Signed*" to determine that the SAML assertion is digitally signed.